Nigel Sylvester: Brand collaborations

 Sylvester has collaborated with Nike on multiple shoe releases throughout his career, with the first one being the Nike SB x Sylvester Dunk High “S.O.M.P.” released in March 2014.
 The partnership marked the first time Nike SB teamed up with a BMX rider to redesign the iconic sneaker.

 In August 2018, Sylvester partnered with the brand again to release a signature Nike Air Jordan 1.
 This was the first ever collaboration of its kind for a BMX athlete with the Air Jordan brand.
-The design was heralded as a powerful reflection of his hard work and ambition, with each shoe hand-distressed to reflect the scuff marks on his Air Jordan 1's from when he rides.
-Nigel does not have breaks on his BMX bicycles and uses the Air Jordan 1's as his breaks.
+The design was heralded as a powerful reflection of his hard work and ambition, with each shoe hand-distressed to reflect the scuff marks on his Air Jordan 1s from when he rides.
+Nigel does not have brakes on his BMX bicycles and uses the Air Jordan 1s as his brakes.
 This collaboration also produced a one-of-one BMX bicycle under the jointly formed Jordan Biking Co. label.

 In October 2019, Sylvester followed up with another Nike collaboration, this time for the iconic Air Force 1 under the Nike ID program.
 He based his design around his favorite film, Paid In Full, incorporating the colors and textures featured within the cult-classic movie.

 Tapped for his high-speed lifestyle and vivid content, Electronic Arts partnered with Sylvester to promote the release of "Need For Speed Heat" video game in October 2019, featuring the city of Miami.
 As part of this collaboration, Sylvester formed a crew of drivers including Shiggy, Greg Yuna, and Aleali May to take over the streets of Miami in a fleet of Mercedes-Benz vehicles and produce a series of content.

 In May 2019, Sylvester released a one-of-one, and the first official, Fendi BMX bike covered in the iconic Double F Zucca print leather, which was first designed by Karl Lagerfeld in 1965.
 This collaboration was released as part of their "F is For Fendi" collective and featured Nigel riding this bespoke bicycle in a short film on the top of Fendi Headquarters in Rome.

 In March 2018, Sylvester was featured in Samsung's television commercial which aired during the Oscar's to promote its Galaxy S9 smartphone.

 In September 2017, Sylvester was featured in the campaign for the Kith x Nike Air Jordan 1 collaboration.

 In May 2017, he released his GO branded collaboration with the New York Mets and New Era to release two 9Fifty Original Snapbacks.
 The Mets also invited Sylvester to throw out the first pitch at the Mets game to commemorate the partnership.

 Sylvester has a signature bike seat called the Sylvester Seat through Animal Bikes.
 He also created multiple signature watches with G-Shock.

+In 2025, Sylvester partnered with the Metropolitan Transportation Authority, NYC Public Schools, and the NYC Department of Youth and Community Development on a joint anti-subway surfing campaign targeted at youths.